-On our support site we provide a manual on how to use the features in Blue Billywig’s Timeline module.
+On our support site we provide a manual on how to use the features in Blue Billywig’s Interactive Video Studio.
 This manual is a good reference guide when you are adding interactivity to your videos and want to find out how to use each element in the module.
 Though how do you use our Timeline module in an efficient way in larger projects or when you work with it on a regular basis?
 In this post I would like to share some tips on how you can do this.

 Use Apps for recurring interactivity in multiple videos